marcberg/FPL_predictions/README.md

 This project is created for me to learn more about different parts within ML-projects.
 Not focusing on doing best possible models.
 My personal goal with this project is to start using:
+- Git
 - mlflow
 - Docker
 - Tensorflow
 - Organising a ML project with Python
 - Setup enviroments
 - Automate project
+- Explain models with SHAP and partial dependency

 ## Enviroment & libraries